paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-087-defense-acquisition-workforce.md

   (C) Other qualifying factors, including experience with and an understanding of the defense acquisition system (as defined in [section 3001 of this title](./chapter-201-definitions.md#section-3001)), an understanding of emerging technologies and the defense applications of such technologies, experience partnering with States, national associations, and academia, and experience with learning technologies.

-(3) The term of the President of the Defense Acquisition University shall be not more than five years, unless the Under Secretary of Defense for Acquisition and Sustainment determines it necessary to extend the term for up to an additional five years.
-The preceding sentence does not apply to the President of the Defense Acquisition University serving on January 1, 2022.
+(3) The tenure of the President of the Defense Acquisition University shall be not more than five years, unless the Under Secretary of Defense for Acquisition and Sustainment determines it necessary to extend the tenure for up to an additional five years.
+The preceding sentence does not apply to the President of the Defense Acquisition University serving on January 1, 2025, who shall serve a maximum tenure of three years beginning on the date of the enactment of the National Defense Authorization Act for Fiscal Year 2025 without an option for extension of such tenure.

 ### Statutory Notes

+#### References in Text
+The date of the enactment of the National Defense Authorization Act for Fiscal Year 2025, referred to in subsec. (e)(3), is the date of enactment of Pub.
+L. 118–159, which was approved Dec.
+23, 2024.

 #### Amendments
+2025—Subsec. (e)(3).
+Pub.
+L. 119–60 substituted “tenure” for “term” wherever appearing.

+2024—Subsec. (e)(3).
+Pub.
+L. 118–159 substituted “The preceding sentence does not apply to the President of the Defense Acquisition University serving on January 1, 2025, who shall serve a maximum term of three years beginning on the date of the enactment of the National Defense Authorization Act for Fiscal Year 2025 without an option for extension of such term.” for “The preceding sentence does not apply to the President of the Defense Acquisition University serving on January 1, 2022.”

 2022—Subsec. (b)(2).
 Pub.
 L. 117–263, § 832(a)(1)(A), amended par.
 (2) generally.
 Prior to amendment, par.
 (2) read as follows: “The professors, instructors, and lecturers employed under paragraph (1) shall include individuals from civilian colleges or universities that are not owned or operated by the Federal Government, commercial learning and development organizations, industry, or federally funded research and development centers.”

 Subsec. (b)(3) to (5).
 Pub.
 L. 117–263, § 832(a)(1)(B), (C), redesignated pars.
 (4) and (5) as (3) and (4), respectively, and struck out former par.
 (3) which read as follows: “The Secretary of Defense shall ensure that—